-Symptoms of Toddler Swallowing Coin
+What Are The Symptoms of Toddler Swallowing A Coin?

+If your child has accidentally swallowed a penny or a coin, then you need to watch out and carefully observe the child.
 If the swallowed coin goes into the stomach, there is a huge possibility that the same will be passed through the colon and get expelled with stool.
 However, if the penny gets gets trapped in the passage to the stomach, it presents a risky situation and must be taken seriously.
 If the swallowed coin gets stuck in the esophagus, it could cause distinctive symptoms like –

-- Pain in the neck or chest
+- The child complains of pain in the neck or chest

 If the coin gets stuck in the intestine and tears intestinal walls a variety of symptoms might be evident like- blood in the stool due to which it could appear dark, bowel sounds that are not normal, stomach pain and vomiting.
 Sometimes the coin gets trapped but a child can continue to swallow and eat without any difficulty.
 In such a situation, the child will cough continuously.
 The stuck coin can cause inflammation and irritation of the esophageal tissues, which can further rupture the esophagus, causing potential dangerous situations.